quii/learn-go-with-tests/reading-files.md

 [`fs.ReadDir`](https://golang.org/pkg/io/fs/#ReadDir) reads a directory inside a given `fs.FS` returning [`[]DirEntry`](https://golang.org/pkg/io/fs/#DirEntry).

-Already our idealised view of the world has been foiled because errors can happen but remember right now our focus is to make the test pass, not changing design, so we'll ignore the error for now.
+Already our idealised view of the world has been foiled because errors can happen but remember now our focus is to make the test pass, not changing design, so we'll ignore the error for now.

 The rest of the code is straightforward, iterate over the entries and create a `Post` for each one and return the slice.

 ## Refactor

-Whilst our tests are passing, in practice we would not be able to use our new package outside this context because it is coupled to a concrete implementation, `fstest.MapFS` but as discussed it doesn't have to be.
+Whilst our tests are passing, we can't use our new package outside this context because it is coupled to a concrete implementation `fstest.MapFS`, but as discussed, it doesn't have to be.
 Change the argument to our `New` function to accept the interface from the standard library.

 ```go
 func New(fileSystem fs.FS) []Post {